Some history of the Big Bull's Head

 Henry Denton held the licence for a brief spell before John O'Neill splashed out on a series of advertisements in September 1867 to announce that he was the new publican at the New Bull's Head Hotel.
 He advertised his 'ordinary' that was available every Thursday and he also provided cold luncheons at any hour.
 John O'Neill was a horse dealer and this was the part of the business on which he focused.
 He particularly targeted 'Noblemen and Gentlemen' that the Bull's Head Hotel offered every accommodation for their servants, horses and carriages.
 He claimed that the stables were unequalled in Birmingham, having lately been thoroughly repaired and patent drains put to each stall.
 He could accommodate 50 horses in loose boxes and covered coach houses.

 Despite this new approach to the business, it would seem that it was still tough to make a go of the pub in the mid-Victorian period.
 John O'Neill was on his way in the following year, the licence being transferred to John Turner in May 1868.
-However, following a short spell of some 18 months, he was declared bankrupt and the licence was again transferred, this time to Thomas Williams.
+However, following a short spell of some 18 months, he too got into financial difficulties and was declared bankrupt.
+The licence was subsequently transferred to Thomas Williams.

 This advertisement suggests that the production of homebrewed ales ceased by 1871 and the brewing equipment was sold by auction.
 Some public houses opted to buy in beers from the emerging large breweries rather than retail the more inconsistent ales produced to the rear of the house by the publican or by a travelling or 'jobbing' brewer.